AHassler/PUI2018_ah4412/HW12_ah4412/.ipynb_checkpoints/README-checkpoint.md

 # Homework 12
 Group: Jerome(jl9489), Andrea(ah4412), Tiffany(tp1600), and Fekade(fb1182)
+We did some portions independently, and referenced each other's work throughout.

 ## Assignment 1: NYC Subways Part 2
 In this assignment, we continued the subway time series analysis.
 This time we examined patterns in periodicity and identified the 4 stations with maximum periodicity.